tomasbjerre/dictator-builder/dictatorconfig.md

 ### `itShould` (string)

-A file that should EXIST or NOT_EXIST.
+A path that should EXIST or NOT_EXIST.

 ### `not` (array)